Gathering Resources for Course Preparation:

 3- Structure the Course

-Divide the course into modules or units: Each module should focus on a specific topic or set of related topics.
+Divide the course into sessions : Each session should focus on a specific topic or set of related topics.

-Break down each module into smaller lessons or topics.
+Break down each session into smaller lessons or topics.

 Create a logical flow: Ensure that the topics are presented in a clear and sequential order.